 |Homemade colostrum||Lack of antibodies|

 Feed after 24 hours.

 It is always a good idea to milk out ewes and does that have extra milk (colostrum) and to freeze it for later use.
-Females which give birth to singles often have enough colostrum for a second baby.
+Females which give birth to singles often have enough colostrum for a second offspring.
 You can milk ewes and does out by hand or use a colostrum collection device, e.g. Udderly EZ.

 Cow colostrum can serve as a substitute for lamb and goat colostrum, but because cow's milk is not as nutritious as ewe's milk, more volume (about one third) must be fed to lambs.
 Milk from the colored breeds is better because it is higher in fat.
 Though Johne's disease is not as common in sheep and goats as it is in cattle, it is advisable to get cow colostrum from a herd that has tested negative for Johne's.